 Mozambique in May

-If you’re keen on marine giants then May is an uncertain time.
+- If you’re keen on marine giants, then May is an uncertain time.
 There will probably still be whale sharks in Tofo, but sightings are less regular than earlier in the year.
-In Ponta do Ouro, the shark diving season also ends in April and humpback whales only start to arrive along the Mozambican coast in June.
-Some lodges, particularly in the north, take their own holidays in May and some sea-based activities might therefore be limited in certain areas.
+In Ponta do Ouro, the shark diving season also ends in April, and humpback whales only start to arrive along the Mozambican coast in June.
+Some lodges, particularly in the north of Mozambique, take their own holidays in May, and some sea-based activities might be limited in certain areas.